 With such pretty beaches, you may think that the only time to visit here is in New Zealand’s summer, which lasts from about December until March.
-True, if you want to swim, then you’ll need to be here in summer.
+If you want to swim, you’ll need to be here in the summer.
 The bright red pohutukawa trees are also in bloom during the summer.

 However, the Coromandel Peninsula is extremely popular with local families who fill the beaches and campsites from Christmas through January.
-February is better, though availability can still be tight so ensure to book early.
+February is better, but availability can still be tight, so book early.

 For the most peaceful time on the peninsula, go during the cooler months between March and November.
 You’ll experience fewer crowds and less competition for that perfect snapshot at Cathedral Cove.
 The peninsula stays fairly warm year-round, remaining well above freezing in the coldest months of July and August.

-Where to Stay on the Coromandel Peninsula, New Zealand:
+Where to Stay on the Coromandel Coast, New Zealand:

-Our favorite places to stay lie along the east coast of the peninsula, which has better beaches, calmer waters, and more of the “must-do” activities than the west coast.
-Just keep in mind that the east coast is also where most of the tourists go, so make sure to do a day trip at least once to the west coast for more local flavor.
+Our favorite places to stay lie along the peninsula’s east coast, which has better beaches, calmer waters, and more “must-do” activities than the west coast.
+Just keep in mind that the east coast is also where most of the tourists go, so make sure to make a day trip at least once to the west coast for more local flavor.

 Just a bit north of Whangamata is Pauanui, still on the southeastern coast of the Coromandel Peninsula.
-The beach at Pauanui is similar to the one at Whangamata, with long, wide, golden sand and safe swimming.
-The accommodations here tend more toward the 3-star resort-style, with golf courses nearby.
-Being a little farther up on the peninsula, and not as close to the mainland, Pauanui offers slightly better access to other areas of the Coromandel Peninsula for day trips than Whangamata.
+The beach at Pauanui is similar to Whangamata’s, with long, wide, golden sand and safe swimming.
+The accommodations here tend toward the 3-star resort style, with golf courses nearby.
+Being a little farther up on the peninsula and not as close to the mainland, Pauanui offers slightly better access to other areas of the Coromandel Peninsula for day trips than Whangamata.

-We highly recommend self-driving to the Coromandel, given that the majority of sights and activities need a car to access.
-It’s a large peninsula with lots of small towns and scenic enclaves, so having your own car is a must.
+We highly recommend self-driving to the Coromandel, given that most sights and activities need a car to access.
+It’s a large peninsula with many small towns and scenic enclaves, so having your own car is a must.